 As In Tennis So In Life

-Something happened on the tennis court this week that got me thinking about the truth behind the quote about our greatest strength also being our greatest weakness.
+Something happened on the tennis court this week that got me thinking about the truth behind the quote that our greatest strength can also be our greatest weakness.
 I didn’t think I was under any illusions about my tennis skills.
 I know I need to work on my backhand, strengthen my forearm, and work on a slice and drop shot.
 But I feel confident about my quick reflexes and net play and I am fast when retrieving balls.
 In fact, I am probably a little cocky about my “feel for the game.”

 That’s why I was so shocked when I asked a player with great tennis skills who I have been playing with this last month what she thought I could be working on next to improve my tennis game.
 Unhesitatingly and with an assuredness that left me dumbfounded she replied, “Your movement on the court: your anticipation.”